 HRS 145.
 Introduction to Islamic Cultures.
-Survey of the expression of Islamic religious values in philosophy, theology, art, architecture, music, and literature from 622 C.E. to the present.
-The origin and rise of the religion of Islam and the contribution of Muslim poets, writers, artists of both genders and other transmitters of the Islamic multicultural legacy are examined.
+Survey of the expression of Islamic values in religious practice, philosophy, theology, art, architecture, music, and literature in different historical periods.
+The contribution of Muslim thinkers, poets, writers, artists of both genders and other transmitters of the Islamic cultural legacy are examined.
+Prerequisite: One of the following: HRS 140 or HRS 144 or HRS 178B or HIST 008 or HIST 143A or instructor permission.
 3 units.